-Hong Kong continues to be favorable destination target for foreign businesses looking to expand into Asia.
-Despite its small size geographically, Hong Kong was ranked as the world’s 7th largest trading entity, with a total value of visible trade amounting to $7,596.6 billion in 2016*.
-It measures as one of the top five easiest places on the planet to do business by the World Bank**, while its total employment for 2016 exceeded 3.8 million workers with an average unemployment rate of only 3.4%.
+Hong Kong continues to be a favorable destination target for foreign businesses looking to expand into Asia.
+Despite its small size geographically, Hong Kong was ranked as the world’s 7th largest trading entity.
+For 2018 as a whole, Hong Kong’s GDP grew by 3% in real terms.

 The following provides a look at Hong Kong’s labor dynamic and discusses current realities with respect to foreign employment.

-Hong Kong protects employees’ rights, benefits and occupational safety and health through an extensive labor legislation program.
+Hong Kong protects employees’ rights, benefits, and occupational safety and health through an extensive labor legislation program.
 Hong Kong is also consistent in its application of relevant international labor best practices and recommendations as local circumstances allow.
-Notably, the government has incorporated forty-one International Labor Organization (ILO) Conventions and Recommendations as of the end of 2016.
+Notably, the government has incorporated the forty-one International Labor Organization (ILO) Conventions and Recommendations.

 Hong Kong’s Labor Department has focused efforts on the following labor priorities:

 - Promoting harmonious labor relations among employers and employees, and resolving disputes.
 The Labor Department handled 55 labor disputes and almost 16,000 claims resulting in a 70% successful resolution rate.

 - Stepping up enforcement against employer wage offenses.
 Specific initiatives include: focusing on breaches of minimum wage provisions, educational efforts to remind employers of their statutory obligation to pay wages on time, encouraging employees to lodge claims promptly and to come forward as prosecution witnesses.

 - Building good people management practices by organizing exhibitions, seminars, and talks to promote employer-employee communication and cooperation.